 It’s from D.W.
 Griffith’s Way Down East (1920), starring a heartbreaking and affecting Lillian Gish and a stalwart yet passionate Richard Barthelmess (he who would be so memorable in Howard Hawks’ Only Angels Have Wings in 1939).
 Way Down East, even with its overlay of sentimentality towards womanhood (one title card reads: “Maternity – Woman’s Gethsemene”), is a radical and even feminist statement, and is one of the most pointed criticisms of the double standard for men and women ever captured on film.
-While it doesn’t have the stature of Griffith’s Birth of a Nation, it is still a gripping melodrama, with a truly great performance by Lillian Gish in the center of it, she who practically invented close-up acting (along with the help, of course, of her great director).
+While it doesn’t have the stature (or controversy) of Griffith’s Birth of a Nation, it is still a gripping melodrama, with a truly great performance by Lillian Gish in the center of it, she who practically invented close-up acting (along with the help of her great director).

-Theatre has an objectivity to it, because even with careful staging and lighting choices, you cannot make the audience look in any specific place.
+Theatre has an objectivity to it, because even with careful staging and lighting choices, you cannot make the audience look in any one specific place.
 The action on stage is taken in as a whole piece by the collective eye of the audience.
 With film, you can control that eye, through collage and close-up.
 It was a groundbreaking invention, one capitalized upon by D.W.
 Griffith and other pioneers, like Eisenstein: by using collage, you could create the narrative, from small chunks of filmed events.
 You could control the gaze.
 Look here.
 See this.
 Now see this.
 And the close-up turned film into a truly subjective artform.
 A closeup is not just an image.
 It is psychology revealed, it is truth.
 This was not immediately apparent to many early filmmakers, because the medium was so new, and everyone was making it up as they went along.
 Conventions of theatre were used, almost habitually, in early films, with things still filmed as if there were a proscenium arch.
 Of course, it was the tradition from which everyone came from.
 But the pioneers realized almost immediately that the camera could do all sorts of things that the naked eye, sitting in a dark theatre, could not.
 The camera could move in close on a face.
 You could cut away from a scene to an entirely different location.
 You could have a closeup of an object in the middle of a conversation.
 All of these things help you tell your story in an inventive way.
 It is, essentially, what the camera is for.

 Griffith, in Birth of a Nation, made all kinds of breakthroughs, moving the camera, mounting it on the back of a truck so he could capture the Ku Klux Klan horses running through town (and this, remember, was seen as a good and heroic image!), and moving in, way in, to Lillian Gish’s eloquent face.
 She is one of those actresses who seems incapable of making a wrong or false move when the camera is on her.
 She knew exactly what the camera required: truth, dialed down, with the burner turned up high.